A wine tour in western Sicily, from Palermo to Marsala

-- Visit new and historic wineries in the Alcamo and Marsala regions of Western Sicily
+- This Sicilian wine tour features new and historic wineries in the Alcamo and Marsala regions of western Sicily

 - Enjoy private sit-down tastings at Planeta, Donnafugata, Ceuso, De Bartoli and more